H20Zhang/Crystal/README.md

 ##	README
-THis project is an implemetation of the method described in <<Subgraph matching: on compression and computation>> published in VLDB2018
+THis project is an implemetation of the method described in "Subgraph matching: on compression and computation" published in VLDB2018